rust-lang-ja/book-ja/src/ch16-03-shared-state.md

 concurrent situations.
 The *a* stands for *atomic*, meaning it’s an *atomically reference counted* type.
-Atomics are an additional kind of concurrency primitive that we won’t cover in detail here: see the standard library documentation for `std::sync::atomic` for more details.
+Atomics are an additional kind of concurrency primitive that we won’t cover in detail here: see the standard library documentation for [`std::sync::atomic`] for more details.
 At this point, you just need to know that atomics work like primitive types but are safe to share across threads.

+[`std::sync::atomic`]: ../std/sync/atomic/index.html

 You might then wonder why all primitive types aren’t atomic and why standard library types aren’t implemented to use `Arc<T>` by default.
 The reason is that